milosgarunovic/tinyurl/README.md

   - [ ] Docker and testcontainers
 - [ ] Add statistics for how many times a route has been called
   - [ ] Statistics should hold date accessed and number of times.
 Maybe group by minute/hour?
+  - [ ] Add source query parameter so statistics can be more accurate from where request originated.
+See if there's any alternative for this
 - [ ] Add ability to limit creation of account to only one user
 - [ ] Add ability to limit creation of links to only logged-in user, or to be public and allow anyone on the internet to create a tiny url